ralphje/destructify/docs/fieldspec.rst

    .. attribute:: StructureField.length

       The length of this structure.
 This allows you to limit the structure's length.
-This is particularly useful when you have a :class:`Structure` that contains an unbounded read.
+This is particularly useful when you have a :class:`Structure` that contains an unbounded read, but the encapsulating structure limits this.

+      * A callable with zero arguments
+      * A callable taking a :attr:`ParsingContext.f` object
+      * A string that represents the field name that contains the size
+      * An integer

+      When specified using a string, this field does *not* override the value of the referenced field due to complications in calculating the length.

    Example usage::